eddiebrunson/Reactjs_Notes/reactjsnotes.md

 Since state reflects mutable information that ultimately affects rendered output, a component may also update its state throughout its lifecycle using **this.setState**

+---
+**Most recent notes-- will go back and add missing notes soon**

+### Redux Middleware

+--> Redux makes state management more predictable: in order to change the store's state, an action describing that change must be dispatched to the reducer.

+--> In turn,the reducer produces the new state.
+This new state replaces the previous state in the store.
+So the next time **store.getState** is called, the new, most up-to-date state is returned.

+--> In Between the dispatching of an action and the reducer running, we can introduce code called middleware to intercept the action before the reducer is invoked.

+* What's great about middleware is that once it receives the action, it can carry out a number of operations, including:

+   * producing a side effect (e.g., logging information about the store)
+   * processing the action itself (e.g., making an asynchronous HTTP request)
+   * redirecting the action (e.g., to another piece of middleware)
+   * dispatching supplementary actions

+...or even some combination of the above!
+Middleware can do any of these before passing the action along to the reducer.